Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Introduction

 \begin{cor*} When $f$ is proper, we have for any $V \in K_G^0(X)$

 \end{cor*}

 When the almost perfect obstruction theory $\phi$ admits a $G$-equivariant cosection $\Ob_X \to \oO_X$, we also obtain cosection localized versions of the above statements.

-Our virtual Riemann-Roch theorem is a generalization of \cite{VirRR, EquivVirRR} in multiple ways, as it only uses the existence of an almost perfect obstruction theory, and even in the case of a perfect obstruction theory requires a weaker notion of a global resolution of the two-term complex $E$ in its definition.
+Our virtual Riemann--Roch theorem is a generalization of \cite{VirRR, EquivVirRR} in multiple ways, as it only uses the existence of an almost perfect obstruction theory, and even in the case of a perfect obstruction theory requires a weaker notion of a global resolution of the two-term complex $E$ in its definition.

+In fact, using the results of \cite{HekSav}, our theorem applies to the moduli stacks that are used to define intersection-theoretic and $K$-theoretic generalized Donaldson--Thomas invariants of sheaves on Calabi--Yau threefolds in \cite{KLS, KiemSavvas}, giving an explicit relationship between the two.
+This is a setting which is not covered by the Riemann--Roch theorems established in \cite{VirRR, EquivVirRR}.

 Besides these, an essential technical input to the theorem of independent interest is the development of an equivariant version of the $K$-theory of coherent sheaves on sheaf stacks as well as an equivariant Gysin map.
 This is necessary in order to define a natural equivariant structure on the virtual structure sheaf $[\sO_X\virt]$.